Octavius-Dante/Tetra-Proxima/BAS_GIT_integration/Readme.md

 ## How to Connect BAS with GITHUB

-### This Github integration is essention for CI - CD Pipeline in SAP BTP cloud
+### This Github integration is essential for CI - CD Pipeline in SAP BTP cloud

 </br>
 </br>